ejain/blog/source/_posts/2009/2009-11-12-sharing-tracklogs.md

 ### [EveryTrail](http://www.everytrail.com/)

 EveryTrail is a Web 2.0-ish site where you can share a trip by uploading a tracklog and some pictures.
-Nice site to browse around, but if you are looking for a specific trail, your chances aren't to good (unless it happens to be a major tourist attraction).
+Nice site to browse around, but if you are looking for a specific trail, your chances aren't too good (unless it happens to be a major tourist attraction).
 Requires login to download raw tracklogs.

 ### [Wikiloc](http://www.wikiloc.com/)